 In any business, it’s critical to act strategically.
 The success of a company will depend on its ability to generate profits and grow.
 A vital part of that process is planning.
 Whether you’re a salesperson earning commission or a company that relies on professional salespeople to drive profits, finding ways to optimize this process is crucial.

 This article will answer the frequently asked question, “What is Sales Routes Planning?”
-There are many articles such as this one from Chron, which talks about how to plan a sales route.
-In this article, we want to give a concise yet useful view on how you can enhance logistics with a better plan.
+Many articles, such as this one from Chron, talk about how to plan a sales route.
+In this article, we want to give a concise yet useful view of how you can enhance logistics with a better plan.
 The purpose is to increase efficiency and productivity.
 Let’s get to it!

 Table of Contents

 The Basics of a Sales Plan